TsoukalasIgnatios/movies.demo/README.md

 # movies.demo
-A spring boot data jpa recommendation system web app for movies.
+At this recommendation system web app for movies.
-Implements CRUD methods and prints similar ratings by filters,such as genre and duration,director,year and more..
+In any api testing tool as postman you can run all crud methods in the given endpoints and prints as json similar ratings by filters,such as genre and duration,director,year and more..
 (based on other raters ratings for the related movies).